Cross-Model Evaluation Protocol · Review Signal

 For AI credibility

-If multiple competing frontier AI systems can independently evaluate a complex, multi-domain claim and produce meaningful consensus — that demonstrates AI capability far beyond chatbot-level interaction.
-This is a proof-of-concept for AI as independent analyst, not just AI as conversation partner.
+If multiple competing frontier AI systems can independently critique a complex, multi-domain claim and produce meaningful convergence/divergence maps, that demonstrates a useful structured-review capability beyond chatbot-level interaction.
+This is a methodology demonstration for AI as independent analyst, not just AI as reasoning environment.

 Implication 03